ZecTox/GPT-3-Based-WebApp/README.md

-# AI writing assistant w/ GPT-3
+# AI writing assistant with GPT-3

 A project following the instructions of [Buildspace](https://buildspace.so/builds/ai-writer) course.